 There are lots of organisations fighting the good fight and drawing our attention to the problems caused by plastic.
 Some of them offer petitions, template letters and pre-written material that you just need to sign and send off to the company you want to challenge.

-As someone who's seen what it's like when a brand gets thousands of identical complaint emails in a single day, I can tell you this is not the most successful way to change things.
+As someone who’s seen what it’s like when a brand gets thousands of identical complaint emails in a single day, Sabine knows from first-hand experience that this is not the most successful way to change things.

 Yes, it puts pressure on the company…